paulhenri/PKVS/README.md

 This is a en educationnal project based on the Talent-Plan Rust course from Pingcap.
 A simple Key-Value store based on few premises :
 * We only store text, the engine can not store anything else for the value.
-* Storage is organised as described by the bitcask paper
+* Storage should be organised as Bitcask described it in their paper : For now it is only serialized structures but i don't really see the point of doing that other than practicing serialization...

 ## Non goals ##
 * Produe another key-value store for the market